 Notes: Horizontal axis has log scale.
-KS is excluded as the state's two-week deaths increased by more than 150 percent.
+AK is excluded because the state's two-week deaths increased by more than 150 percent.
 Sources: FRBC calculations, the Center for Systems Science and Engineering at Johns Hopkins University, and Bureau of Economic Analysis.

 The cumulative COVID-19 mortality rates of Black residents and White residents are more similar in Kentucky, Ohio, and Pennsylvania than in the nation as a whole.
-In Ohio, this mortality rate is now higher for White residents than for Black residents.